MorpheusAIs/MOR20/README.md

 - This adds to the Network Effect of Morpheus when it comes to bootstraping new projects, growing liquidity for all MOR20 Smart Contract users.

 ## Introduction
+Morpheus introduced the Techno Capital Machine (TCM) to revolutionize how developers are rewarded for their software.
+TCM automates infrastructure and payments and is central to Morpheus's Fair Launch approach.
+The TCM model, validated with over $500 million in capital contributions, simplifies the creation of native tokens and supports long-term project development through Protocol owned Liquidity and fair price discovery mechanism.
+Morpheus's open-source MOR20 smart contracts enable easy, permissionless project launches, fostering a frictionless environment for decentralized and open-source innovation.

 ## Github Repo / MOR20 Smart Contracts In Development